hmmbob/HomeAssistantConfig/Readme.md

 ## Connected devices
 ### Z-Wave
- - 2x [Qubino Flush Dimmer](https://tweakers.net/pricewatch/467913/qubino-flush-dimmer-z-wave+/specificaties/) 1 for dining room, 1 for window light in living room
+ - 3x [Qubino Flush Dimmer](https://tweakers.net/pricewatch/467913/qubino-flush-dimmer-z-wave+/specificaties/) 1 for dining room, 1 for window light in living room and 1 for the hallway
  - 1x [NEO COOLCAM NAS-PD02Z Z-wave Plus PIR Motion Sensor](https://www.aliexpress.com/item/32796863408.html) in the living room - links to a V2 but I use the V1 which lacks temperature support
+ - 1x [NEO COOLCAM NAS-PD02Z Z-wave Plus PIR Motion Sensor](https://www.aliexpress.com/item/32796863408.html) in the hallway - this actually is a V2
  - 1x [Qubino Flush 2 Relay](https://tweakers.net/pricewatch/474184/qubino-flush-2-relay-z-wave+/specificaties/) in the garden
  - 1x [Qubino Flush Shutter](https://tweakers.net/pricewatch/563345/qubino-flush-shutter-(zmnhcd1)/specificaties/) to control the cover on the attic windows